 How to subscribe to an external calendar

-- Click on the Add calendar button.
+- Click on the Add calendar from URL button.
 This will open a new window where you will need to paste the calendar URL and click Add calendar.

 Proton Calendar will immediately create a new calendar, but it may take several minutes for all its events to show up.

-You can change the name and description of an external calendar by clicking the Edit action button next to it in the Subscribed calendars section.
-(Note: You cannot edit a calendar until it is fully synchronized.)
+You can change the name and description of an external calendar by clicking the Edit action button next to it in the Other calendars section.
+(Note: You can’t edit a calendar until it is fully synchronized.)

-External calendars that you subscribe to allow you to view calendar events (depending on the permission level of the link), but you cannot edit or delete these events.
-You also cannot set an external calendar as your default calendar, cannot share or export it, and cannot import events to it.
+External calendars that you subscribe to allow you to view calendar events (depending on the permission level of the link), but you can’t edit or delete these events.
+You also can’t set an external calendar as your default calendar, share or export it, or import events to it.

 Unsubscribe from a calendar

-- Log in to Proton Calendar(new window) and click Settings → Go to Settings → Calendars → Subscribed calendars.
+- Log in to Proton Calendar(new window) and go to Settings → All settings → Calendars → Other calendars.

-- Click the action button next to the corresponding calendar and select Remove from the dropdown menu.
+- Click the settings button next to the corresponding calendar and select Unsubscribe in the subscribed calendar’s settings page.

 This will remove the calendar along with all its events.